MyPublicGitHubAcct/MyGtdProcess/MyGtdProcess.md

 ## TODO-List

 This is the central document used to make this process work.
 Items included in it _must be_ written as a required step, granularly enough that no single task will take more than a week to complete.
+An item could be to determine what steps are needed to accomplish some goal.

 Items are ordered by priority.
 This can be a text document or a .csv file opened in a spreadsheet program (preferred).
 TODO items on the __TODO-List__ should be moved to a list of completed items (__DONE-List__) periodically.